-Have no fear, however, for right at that moment, Lacey is rescued by a handsome young man played by… oh, let’s say Dermot Mulroney, who, it’s safe to say, has also been in a boatload of Hallmark movies, perhaps starring with Lacey in at least a couple of them.
-Our hero Dermot is proprietor of a clothing boutique/crafts store/coffee shop that’s not a Starbucks franchise in Winterville.
-(Yes, there are such unusually diversified businesses in these flicks).
+Have no fear, however, for right at that moment, Lacey is rescued by a handsome young man played by… oh, let’s say Dermot Mulroney, who, it’s safe to say, has also been in a boatload of Hallmark movies, perhaps working with Lacey in at least a couple of them.
+Our hero Dermot is proprietor of a clothing boutique/crafts store/coffee shop in Winterville that’s not a Starbucks franchise.
+(Yes, there are such unusual businesses in these flicks).
 Dermot’s been seeking far and wide for more inventory to sell.
-Luckily, Lacey is just the person he needs in that aspect, for Lacey is a… uh, let’s say she makes combination bridal bouquets and pine cone wreaths and needs caffeine-and-spice-latte-scented outlets sell them.
-And Dermot needs that business lest the bank darken his store’s door.
+Luckily, Lacey is just the person he needs in that aspect, for Lacey is a… uh, let’s say she makes combination bridal bouquets and pine cone wreaths, and she needs caffeine-and-spice-latte-scented outlets to sell them.
+And Dermot needs new inventory to perk up his business, lest [*cue music ominous enough for a Hallmark Channel movie*] the bank darken his store’s door.

-But clothing and crafts, and coffee and pine cones, are the least of Lacey and Dermot’s worries at the moment (and more importantly the least of we, the viewers’, worries).
+But clothing and crafts, and coffee and pine cones, are the least of Lacey and Dermot’s worries at the moment (and more importantly the least of worries among us, the viewers).
 Because right then and there, Lacey and Dermot spend the entire second act making cute with each other.
 As joyous music plays in the soundtrack, they dance (metaphorically and/or literally) through town.
 Snow strategically falls around them.
-They create snowmen and snow angels in the city park (cut to police constable grinning approvingly).
+They create snowmen and snow angels in the city park (cut to police constable grinning and nodding approvingly).
 They get into snowball fights (playful ones, of course).
-They suddenly put on skates and go ice skating (cut back to police constable still grinning approvingly).
+They suddenly put on skates and go ice skating (cut back to police constable still grinning and nodding approvingly).
 They just as suddenly decorate a tree with ornaments.
 Sparks literally fly between the two of them, until…

-Suddenly, Lacey is conflicted, her heart torn between new love from Dermot and the resurfaced passion she still has for Deke.
+Suddenly, Lacey is conflicted, her heart torn between her new love of Dermot and the resurfaced passion she still has for Deke.
 Dermot, now feeling like the odd man out, suddenly exclaims that this romantic jealousy has caused him to lose his Christmas spirit.
-Shocked by Dermot’s admission, Lacey gets all “how could you?” and runs off weeping, Deke in close pursuit to
+Shocked by Dermot’s admission, Lacey gets all “how could you?” and runs off sobbing buckets.
+Deke being Deke, he follows in close pursuit to

 romance comfort her.
 (Ugh, men.)

 Cut to… a sulking Dermot leaning somewhere on a park bench or bridge railing.
-Just then, a jolly man in a not-that-bushy white beard and red suit sits down steps next to Dermot to remind him that he should do anything to woo Lacey back, for if he does, he’ll regain his Christmas spirit.
+Just then, a jolly man in a not-that-bushy white beard and red suit sits down one or two meters next to Dermot.
+This stranger is here to remind him that he should do anything to woo Lacey back, for if he does, he’ll regain his Christmas spirit.
 Naturally, this being a Hallmark movie, this perks Dermot’s confidence.
-And as he gets up from his spot, he realizes that the jolly man in that red suit has disappeared… and also realizes that that same jolly man sounded suspiciously like Ed Asner.
+As he gets up from his spot, he realizes that the jolly man in that red suit has disappeared… and also realizes that that same jolly man sounded suspiciously like Ed Asner.
 (Or was it Henry Winkler?)

-However… and here’s where our Hallmark movie suddenly veers away from the network’s usual happy ending formula.
+However… here’s where our Hallmark movie suddenly veers away from the network’s usual happy-ending formula.
 Oh, there’s a happy ending, for sure.
-It’s just that it belongs to only Lacey.
+It’s just that it belongs only to Lacey.
 Turns out she realizes she doesn’t need Dermot or Deke in her life.
 Matter of fact, she’s fallen in love with someone else, someone we’ll just call Chris.
 (Chris is played by… I have no idea, but since we’re now veering from the Hallmark formula, we could make Chris a woman.)
 Lacey has fallen so hard for Chris that the two of them will leave Winterville behind come January for the big, big city (which, surprisingly, looks a lot like Seattle, or at least uses Seattle as an establishing shot).
-There, Lacey can make her combination bridal bouquets and pine cone wreaths and sell them in every Starbucks in town (because… let’s just say Starbucks is underwriting this film).
+There, Lacey can make her combination bridal bouquets and pine cone wreaths and sell them in every Starbucks in town.
 Lacey will then make a boatload of money and go national.

 Bittersweet as Lacey’s news may be, her friends and family still share in her happiness.
-Dermot, obviously, does not, which doesn’t mean a hill of beans to Lacey, for she’s found her own version of Christmas happiness, the movie’s leading man be dammed.
+Dermot, obviously, does not, which doesn’t mean a hill of beans to Lacey.
+She’s found her own version of Christmas happiness, the movie’s leading man be dammed!
 Fade out to credits.

 So, what do you think?
-I know, it’s just a rough draft of a story line that definitely needs sprucing up.
-But when that happens, I’ll be thrilled to take it to… uh, now that I think of it, it’s likely that Hallmark Channel won’t be took keen about that final scene and dénouement.
+I know, it’s just a rough draft of a story line I definitely need to spruce up.
+When I do, though, I’ll be thrilled to take it to… uh, now that I think of it, it’s likely that Hallmark Channel won’t be took keen about that final scene and dénouement.
 Or all that satire.
 That’s okay, for I could take it to Comedy Central.
 I mean, if Hallmark can make a boatload of money on these flicks, perhaps Comedy Central could do the same.